S882li/s882li_waterloo/README.md

 Hi!

-Um, this place may seems kind of empty since all my past projects are left in my old laptop and I did not upload them, and I did not start some REAL project this year.
+Um, this place may seems kind of empty since all my past projects are left in my old laptop and I did not upload them, and I did not start any REAL project this year.